s1monw1/VertxProjectsManagement/README.md

 | mongo.dbname|Database name in MongoDB instance|projects_db|

-All values may be overriden by passing the arguments as follows: <br>
+All values may be overridden by passing the arguments as follows: <br>
-*"--server.port=8181"*
+`--server.port=8181`

 ### Profiles

 The application may be started with "dev" profile which will make the application on an in-memory database. <br>
-Simply pass the following argument when starting: *"--profile=dev"*
+Simply pass the following argument when starting: `"--profile=dev"`

 ## REST-Interface